London auditioned amateur chamber choir with varied repertoire

 Formed in 2005, Ad Libitum is an auditioned amateur choir of about 25 voices performing in central London.
 We perform a varied repertoire of both sacred and secular music from the sixteenth century to the present day.
 In 2012 we performed our first commissioned work by UK composer Russell Hepplewhite.
-The choir also undertakes overseas tours, having recently made festival appearances in France and Guernsey.
+The choir also undertakes overseas tours, having recently made festival appearances in France, Guernsey, Belgium and Italy.

 Tickets are available to buy on the door or in advance from Eventbrite.